numpy/numpy/doc/source/reference/c-api.array.rst

 -------------------------------

 These macros all access the :c:type:`PyArrayObject` structure members.
-The input argument, arr, can be any :c:type:`PyObject *` that is directly interpretable as a :c:type:`PyArrayObject *` (any instance of the :c:data:`PyArray_Type` and its sub-types).
+The input argument, arr, can be any :c:type:`PyObject *<PyObject>` that is directly interpretable as a :c:type:`PyArrayObject *` (any instance of the :c:data:`PyArray_Type` and its sub-types).